2020 BYU Cougars football team

 The 2020 BYU Cougars football team represented Brigham Young University in the 2020 NCAA Division I FBS football season.
 The Cougars were led by fifth-year head coach Kalani Sitake and played their home games at LaVell Edwards Stadium.
 This was the 10th year that BYU competed as an NCAA Division I FBS independent.

 Before the season

 Coaching changes

 Running back coach A.J.
-Steward took a position on the University of Arizona coaching staff and was replaced by former BYU running back Harvey Unga.
+Steward took a position on the University of Arizona coaching staff and was replaced by former BYU fullback Harvey Unga.